puurpl/onioNS/README.md

 - **BlockChain** alltheonions.unstoppable
 This page currently allows visitors to resolve Unstoppable Domains.
 At the moment it works with a variety of records, not just onion records.
 In the background it uses a connection to Infura API (free level): https://www.infura.io/
-It is incredibly basic (inefficient) and just a prrof of concept, please don't abuse it and bear in mind it really cannot handle many requests at the moment (API rate limit).
+It is incredibly basic (inefficient) and just a proof of concept, please don't abuse it and bear in mind it really cannot handle many requests at the moment (API rate limit).

 ---